Gambling and online casinos in Morocco

 - young people and the business environment see them as an "economic opportunity."

-Gambling among local residents is a socially disapproved phenomenon,
+Gambling among locals is a socially disapproved phenomenon, so most prefer online gambling through anonymous VPNs.

 Prospects